aldro61/colosse-tutorial/README.md

 # Colosse Tutorial

-Configuring your environment on the Colosse super computer @ Calcul Quebec
+This tutorial explains how to configure a basic Python environment and how to launch jobs on the Colosse super computer @ Calcul Quebec.

 ## Connecting to the supercomputer